promregator/promregator/docs/config.md

 Caches can also be invalidated out of line by sending an HTTP REST request to Promregator.
 Further details can be found at the [Cache Invalidation page](./invalidate-cache.md).

-#### Option "promregator.cache.invalidate.auth" (optional)
-Specifies the way how authentication shall be verified, if a request reaches the [Cache Invalidation endpoint](./invalidate-cache.md).
-Valid values are:

-* *NONE*: no authentication verification is required (default)
-* *BASIC*: an authentication verification using HTTP Basic Authentication is performed.
-Valid credentials are taken from `promregator.authentication.basic.username` and `promregator.authentication.basic.password`.

 ## Group "promregator"
 This group configures the behavior of Promregator itself.
 It is mainly meant on how requests shall be handled, as soon as the Prometheus server starts to pull metrics.